-"Be able to talk about the field practice requirements (240 hours; a qualified preceptor; student will develop 3-5 'SMART' Objectives that relate to PH Competencies (3 foundational and two concentration)."
+"Be able to talk about the field practice requirements (240 hours; a qualified preceptor; student will develop at least two products that relate to PH Competencies (3 foundational and two concentration)."

 "The biggest thing that helped me was writing practice questions beforehand like why the internship would benefit me.
 Have questions ready for them.
 Also, be familiar with new policies and current events pertaining to the organization.
 That really impressed them!"